zcaceres/easy-agent/README.md

 bun start
 ```

-Make sure to include an API key in your environment as `ANTHROPIC_API_KEY`.
+> Make sure you have an ANTHROPIC_API_KEY key in your environment.

 ## How to Make an Agent